slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Each morning he spends a few minutes in silent meditation, then he will focus his intentions on his life vision and the daily tasks he needs to achieve to move closer to that vision, and finally, he will review the elements of his “ethos” or the guiding principles upon which he operates his life.
 - habits are plans
 - Srinivas recommends that you also write 1000 words every morning before you do anything else.
-- Focus on Building Systems.
-Habits are systems.
-- Ask yourself for advice.
-- more mindful -> meditation
 - Learn how to say no, or not to say yes
-- Focus on Showing Up not Achieving Goals.
-Don’t focus in productivity.
-- our minds are essentially accumulations of habits.

 1) Invest in long-term wellbeing
 a.
 Physical health: